 For his vigilant advocacy of his field of practice, his faithful guidance in its nationalist and democratic aspirations, and his interventions in upholding film as a vital component of the everyday life of Filipinos and as a crucial factor in the unfolding of the history of the Philippines.

-He is not only foremost in his field, but also the primary developer of [Philippine] film criticism, which has become a flourishing and indispensable art form because of his tireless contributions.
+He is not only foremost in his field, but also the primary developer of [Philippine] film criticism, which has become a flourishing and indispensable literary form because of his tireless contributions.

 “Pabebe” is a Taglish term that may be approximated as “trying to be baby-like.”
 It was first used for the popular phenomenon on Philippine TV that enjoyed its own coinage, AlDub.
 The baby-ism specifically referred to a voiceless character appropriating the beauty-queen wave, which in turn was an imitation of the Queen of England’s distinctive hand wave.

-The standard utterance, “yeoreobun jeongmal dureob,” is a comic insult that translates to “you’re all really dirty”; with the adjustment of a consonant in the last word (to “duleob”), the statement aurally registers as “you’re really all the [ones I] love” in Konglish.
-Understandably, the wordplay is recognizable mostly to younger generations of Koreans.
+The standard utterance, “yeoreobun jeongmal dureob,” is a comic insult that translates to “you’re all really dirty.”
+The L and R sounds are represented by the same letter (ㄹ) in the Korean featural system, so with the adjustment of a consonant in the last word (to “duleob”), the statement aurally registers as “you’re really all the [ones I] love” in Konglish.
+Understandably, the wordplay will be recognizable mostly to younger generations of Koreans.